 Have you heard of Paradise Cove Luau in Hawaii?
 If you visit Hawaii, you definitely need to see a Luau.
-A luau is a traditional Hawaiian party-feast with Hawaiian music, hula dancing and Hawaiian food.
+A luau is a traditional Hawaiian party-feast with Hawaiian music, hula dancing and also Hawaiian food.
 Interested in a traditional Luau in Hawaii?
 Check out all the Luaus in Hawaii here…

 In ancient times, men and women ate their meals separately.
 However, King Kamehameha II removed this law in 1819 by eating with the women.
 That’s when the Luau parties first started.

 The Paradise Cove Luau is well-known for one of the best and largest luau shows for over 20 years.
 Located on a 12-acre beachfront estate at the exclusive Ko Olina Resort on the Leeward coast, Paradise Cove has tropical lawns with coconut palm trees overlooking a beautiful beach, where you can also watch an amazing sunset.

 When you arrive there, you will be first greeted with a delicious Mai Tai cocktail and a tropical flower lei along with Hawaiian music.

 Then, you can experience a so-called Shower of Flowers.
 Just imagine, standing close to a sandy beach in Hawaii and being gently showered by fragrant island flowers that fell from palm trees.

 After this certainly delightful shower, you can participate a Hukilau ceremony and watch how to catch fish from the ocean with nets the Hawaiian way.